Are you troubled with painful, itchy leg veins or simply fed up with their unsightly appearance?

-There are many types of operation and which you have can depend on which veins need treated.
+There are many types of operation depending on which veins need treated.
 Your surgeon at Kingsbridge Private Hospital will provide you with advice on which operation is best for you.

 A common operation is ligation and stripping.
 In this operation, your surgeon will tie off the faulty vein to stop any blood flowing through it and then remove it.
 You may have phlebectomy with ligation and stripping to remove the smaller surface veins that lie under your skin.
 In this operation, your surgeon will use hooks to pull out your varicose veins through small cuts in your leg.

 Although many people won't need any further treatment after surgery, it’s possible that new varicose veins can form.